IBMTechSales/liberty-enterprise-deployment-labs/1030-Value-of-Liberty-dynamic-routing/README.md

     Using this method, you can easily copy / paste text from the lab guide without having to use the noVNC clipboard.

-## Lab: The value of Dynamic Routing
+## Lab: The value of Dynamic Routing with Liberty

 For the Dynamic Routing function to work, the **dynamicRouting-1.0** feature is required only for the **collective controllers**.